Creative Variations for the 6-Day Kid Blanket

 What are all these stripes and effects?

-In the 6-Day Kid Blanket community, we have come up for names for the different looks.
+In the 6-Day Crochet Community, we have come up for names for the different looks.
 This is not an all-inclusive list; there are lots of ways to make this blanket, and just when I think I have seen them all, some creative crocheter comes up with a new way to stripe the 6-Day Kid Blanket.

 The most popular striping effects and some of the blanket patterns are as follows: